Cambodia genocide: Khmer Rouge torture prison commander Comrade Duch dies | DW | 02.09.2020

 Comrade Duch, the head of the Khmer Rouge and the person who ran Cambodia's notorious S-21 prison during the country's genocide, died on Wednesday, a spokesman for the tribunal that convicted him of war crimes in 2010 said.

+During his testimony, he had pleaded for forgiveness, having taken to Christianity in his latter years.
+However, he shocked many in Cambodia when he sought to overturn his case during an appeal, saying he only "respectfully and strictly followed the orders."

-The former leader of the Khmer Rouge appealed against his conviction but a UN-backed tribunal rejected his suggestion that he was a junior official merely following orders.
+A UN-backed tribunal rejected his suggestion that he was a junior official merely following orders.
+Duch was serving a life sentence at the time of his death.

+As the first Khmer Rouge official to be tried, his testimony marked a major turning point for the millions of Cambodians who suffered under the brutal regime.

+About 2 million people of Cambodia's 1970s population of eight million are believed to have been killed during the four-year rule of the Khmer Rouge regime.
+Of the more than 20,000 adult prisoners at the S-21 prison run by Duch, only seven survived.

 Read more: Clearing Cambodia's leftover land mines: A dangerous job